ikristapsons/cucumbahomework/README.md

 ## Test running

+- Run `yarn install` to install all dependencies.
-yarn test - to run all tests at once
+- yarn test - to run all tests at once

-- Additionally tests can be run separately yarn loginPage yarn addRemoveElements yarn checkBoxes yarn hovers yarn keyPresses
+## Additionally tests can be run separately
+- yarn loginPage
+- yarn addRemoveElements
+- yarn checkBoxes
+- yarn hovers
+- yarn keyPresses

 ## Create a set of scenarios for the following training examples:
 1. https://the-internet.herokuapp.com/add_remove_elements/